jerodrhodes/pandas-challenge/README.md

 # pandas-challenge

+## Trends
+### 1. Male players may make up the majority of the players, however they spend less per person on average than female and other / non-disclosed players.
+### 2. Very little gaming is done up until the age of 15.
+Once adolescents hit the age of 15, game play increased drastically and took a second drastic increase once players hit the age of 20.
+After players hit the age of 25, game play decreases drastically and then continues to steadily decrease as players approach middle-age.
+### 3. "Final Critic" and "Oathbreaker, Last Hope of the Breaking Storm" were the games most popular and most profitable items.
+### 4. I found it intersting that the average total purchase per person for the <10 age group and the 35-39 age group were the two highest, only because usually the 35-39 age group are those adults who have children in the <10 age group.

 ## Instructions

 ### Congratulations!
 After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
 You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.